sunnychen-0717/sunnychen-0717.github.io/README.md

-# 3810project
+# COMP3810SEF Group project
-1. Project info: Project name, Group info (group no., students’ names, and SID)
+Project infomation
+Project name:bookapp
+Group no: 46
+Group member:
+Chen Cheuk Ngai 13822291

-2. Project file intro:
+Project file intro:
 - server.js: a brief summary of the functionalities it provided, …
 - package.json: lists of dependencies, …
 - public (folder, if you have): what static files are included, …